 - English as a Second Language (ESL) students

 - · Indigenous students

-- Students with disability (SWD)

 - · Students from isolated (remote) zones

 - Students from isolated (very remote) zones

-Please note, for students requiring English as a Second Language (ESL) assistance, there must have been an assessment conducted prior to Census Day for them to be included on the Census form.
-Students who have not been assessed as requiring ESL assistance by Census Day should not be included on the Census form.
-Documentation substantiating the inclusion of ESL students on the Census form must be kept for a period of five years from Census Day in a way that ensures the integrity and security of the data and documents.
-Refer to English as a second language (ESL) assistance for the full definition.
+Please note: for students who need English as a Second Language (ESL) assistance, the school must have assessed them before Census Day to include them in the Census form.
+Do not include students who have not been assessed as needing ESL assistance by Census Day.
+Documentation substantiating which ESL students you are including in the Census form must be kept for a period of five years from Census Day in a way that ensures the integrity and security of the data and documents.
+Refer to English as a Second Language (ESL) assistance for the full definition.